 Years before it took place, Molly Nilsson had a special feeling about 2020.
 Speaking to Leah Mandel for The FADER in 2017, the Swedish-born songwriter and producer recounted the feelings that arose in her during a night spent in Tokyo airport, surrounded by signs anticipating the city’s 2020 Olympics: “I’m really excited for 2020,” she said at the time.
 “It got into my dreams.
 I started thinking about 20:20 vision, and it really inspired me.
 Knowing now that it’s also a leap year is fantastic.”

 The year after that interview, Nilsson released Twenty Twenty, her eighth and best album to date.
-A vivid, sparkling world unto itself, Twenty Twenty proved indelible, its already classic-sounding songs slowly turning into modern classics themselves in the time since its release.
+A vivid, sparkling world unto itself, Twenty Twenty proved indelible, its windswept pop songs slowly taking on the redolence of modern classics in the time since its release.
 Songs like “Every Night Is New” and “A Slice Of Lemon,” glamorous anthems about the thrill and terror of living in late-capitalist end times, were given new gravity over the past year, as the monotony of isolation collided with a frenetic and ever-changing political climate, and as structures of authority governance began to melt like ice in a glass.
 As the haze of 2020 gave way to unbridled nihilism, Twenty Twenty’s biggest hook began to feel like gospel: “I don’t care if the world is through / Every night is new.”

 Speaking to Nilsson in the first days of 2021, she seems optimistic about the year ahead, and confident that the devastation of 2020 wasn’t for nothing.
 “Even with everything that happened, I don't think 2020 was a bad year,” she tells me, her speaking voice a deep, Swedish-accented drawl not unlike her singing voice.
 “People probably find that really provoking to say, but I think that everything that was difficult about the year were things that have been happening for decades, or centuries, and they had brought us to this point where [we had] to confront all these issues.”